Accompanied by rangers, Anne Brenner learned to track animals in Africa in order to get their footprints on paintings that she put in their passages.

 These canvases reflect the instinctive behavior of the animal.

-She spent a year and a half in Africa tracking elephants, rhinos, hippopotamuses and crocodiles during expeditions in the bush.
+Awarded of the Leonard de Vinci grant from the French Ministery of Foreign Affairs, she spent a year and a half in Africa tracking elephants, rhinos, hippopotamuses and crocodiles during expeditions in the bush.

 Brenner placed specially camouflaged canvases in the recent passage ways of different animals.
 They traversed the surfaces, leaving behind their muddy prints.